drewbug/EEG.li/index.markdown

 There are different possibilities for streaming data from your hardware into the FieldTrip Buffer.
 As an example, users of the Olimex EEG-SMT can use [modeeg2ft](http://fieldtrip.googlecode.com/svn/trunk/realtime/src/acquisition/modeeg/modeeg2ft.cc).
 For more implementations, see [**Implementations for aquisition systems**](http://fieldtrip.fcdonders.nl/development/realtime/implementation#implementations_for_aquisition_systems).

-If nobody has programmed an aquisition system for your hardware yet, do not fret.
+If nobody has programmed an acquisition system for your hardware yet, do not fret.
 Writing to a FieldTrip Buffer is a lot easier than it may sound.

 Buffer Viewer
 -------------